 From 1972 to 1983, Debbie Rosas operated an exercise business in the San Francisco Bay Area known as the Bod Squad.
 In 1983, a series of sports related injuries prompted her, and one of her trainers, Carlos AyaRosas to research and develop an alternative method of aerobic exercise and strength training aiming for safe, non-impact, bodymind based movement.
 This led to the establishment of the Nia Technique.

-She met Carlos AyaRosas at one of her fitness classes aerobics class, hoping to get fitter to gain an edge in his upcoming tennis tournament.
+She met Carlos AyaRosas at one of her fitness aerobics classes.
+He was hoping to get fitter to gain an edge in his upcoming tennis tournament.
 After taking a few classes, he approached Debbie about a job – teaching was what he had always wanted to do.
 Debbie gave him a routine to learn.
 Five days later, he came back ready to throw in the towel on his tennis pro career.
 The entrepreneur inside of me told me I should hire him – so I did.